 The endowment was established through private gifts from family and friends, including Ballenger and Bill Browne's wife, Linda.
 The endowment will continue to increase its support for internship stipends as future gifts are received through ongoing fundraising efforts by the college.

 Application deadlines are April 15th for summer or fall awards and November 15th for spring awards.
-Applicants should submit a statement of interest and transcripts to the Department of Political Science, Anspach 247.
+Applicants should submit a statement of interest and transcripts to the Department of Political Science and Public Administration, Anspach 247.